Frequently Asked Questions

 Can you soak seasoned cast iron pans?

 No. You should not soak your cast iron, nor should you allow it to sit damp following washing up.
 Some people even advise putting your clean pan back on the hob to evaporate off any moisture, as moisture is the number one culprit when it comes to rusted pans.
-If your pan has baked-on residue, you can soak it very briefly in warm soapy water.
+If your pan has baked-on residue, you can soak it very briefly in warm soapy water, and re-season it if needed.
+See how to do that here.

 Are there foods that I shouldn't cook in Cast Iron?

 Some foods are not well suited for cooking in a raw cast iron pan.
-Foods which are very acidic (i.e. baked beans, tomatoes, citrus juices, etc.) should not be cooked in Seasoned Cast Iron until the cookware is highly seasoned.
+Foods which are very acidic (i.e. baked beans, tomatoes, citrus juices, etc.) should not be cooked in cast iron until the cookware is highly seasoned.
 This is due to the acidity of these foods, which will strip the seasoning and result in discolouration and metallic tasting food.
 The acid loosens trace amounts of molecules from the metal that can then leach into your foods, imparting a metallic flavour.
 While perfectly safe to consume, these metal flavours can be unpleasant.
-Wait until cast iron is better seasoned to cook these types of foods.
+Wait until cast iron is better seasoned to cook these types of foods, and when you do, do not cook them for longer than 10 minutes.